-As the world’s leading automated proofreader, Grammarly is a resource that helps you write more effectively, concisely, grammatically, and develop crucial writing skills.
-Grammarly for students goes through over 400 points to check grammar.
+Grammarly helps students to write more effectively, concisely, grammatically, and develop crucial writing skills.
+Grammarly goes through over 400 points to check grammar.
 These points include spell check, plagiarism, writing style, punctuation, and grammar.
 It has a built-in plagiarism checker and will integrate with Firefox, Google Chrome, Microsoft Edge, Safari, and Microsoft Office.
 There is an online extension that also works with millions of websites to help you communicate effectively.

 There are many ways to use Grammarly.
 With the availability of integration on many different platforms, Grammarly is used virtually anywhere there is the internet.
 You don’t have to be a tech-savvy person to use Grammarly.
 There are five typical uses.